Ibrahim60/Ibrahim60/README.md

 - 💬 Ask me about Paktisan :pakistan:.
 - 📫 How to reach me: ibrahim.cs2017@gmail.com
 - 😄 Pronouns: him/he
-- ⚡ Fun fact: If I'm not found here, I'll be offline :stuck_out_tongue: :sunglasses: .
+- ⚡ Fun fact: If I'm not found here, I'll be offline :stuck_out_tongue: :sunglasses:.
--->